 Electricity is supplied to remote towns through the RAES State/Independent scheme, and to remote Aboriginal communities of Anangu Pitjantjatjara Yankunytjatjara (APY), Yalata on Aboriginal Lands Trust (ALT) and Oak Valley on Maralinga Tjarutja (MT) through the RAES Aboriginal Communities (AC) scheme.

 The RAES State and AC service area covers approximately 210,000 square kilometres (which is roughly equivalent to the size of the United Kingdom) and experiences extreme weather conditions, which can affect the supply network.
 Many communities are also geographically remote – Pipalyatjara is nearly 1600km from Adelaide, for example.

-From 1 April 2016, the South Australian government has contracted Cowell Electric Supply to manage the RAES State and AC electricity networks.
-Cowell Electric Supply will maintain and operate the power stations and electricity distribution networks, and provide meter readings and retail services.
+From 1 April 2016, the South Australian government has contracted Cowell Electric Supply to support the RAES State and AC electricity assets and infrastructure.
+Their services include:

 Cowell Electric Supply holds the RAES State and AC generation, distribution and retail licenses issued by the Essential Services Commission of South Australia (ESCOSA).